snehadamodaran1/3d_portfolio/sneha-portfolio/README.md

 @react-three/spring - to animate the application a.group (means animated)

+models will alway be mesh - if its a div,, it will not work

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.